 If you’ve been up-swiping, hearting, and trying out filters, you know what it means when we say that Instagram is taking the social internet by the reins.
-Just this year, we witnessed Instagram bringing out several new features to its mobile app, making room for enhancing its desktop counterpart, and reaching the 1.12 billion monthly user mark.
+In 2019, we witnessed Instagram bringing out several new features to its mobile app, making room for enhancing its desktop counterpart, and reaching the 1.12 billion monthly user mark.

 Oh, and this is besides releasing a new messaging app—Threads—and taking the social internet by storm for a while by creating the highly debated concept of hiding the likes count on posts.
 It’s been a whirlwind year, and it’s not even over yet.
 So what does all this mean for you and your business?

 Opportunity.
 If your business has a working social media strategy in place and has Instagram in your sights, you might want to pay attention!
-Because 2020 is poised to be the year where marketing and ad-spends grow much bigger, and the network will likely make more legroom for brands and businesses to flourish, given its current growth trajectory.
+Because once the Covid curve dips, marketing and ad-spends are set to grow much bigger, and the network will likely make more legroom for brands and businesses to flourish, given its current growth trajectory.
 Recent stats from the network reveal that in just a matter of months, 130 million accounts are tapping their screens to reveal tags from Instagram Shopping posts.
 That’s a quick catch-on by any standards, and this will only drive revenue from Instagram marketing even higher.

 So with these factors in mind, we isolated three key trends that can add meaning to your overall Instagram marketing strategy: